unisse-courses/node-mongoose-reference/README.md

 2. Open the corresponding `json` file under the [`data`](data) folder. (i.e. [`data/authors.json`](data/authors.json)).
 The data is an array of Objects for each file but the endpoints only accept **one** Object at a time.

-  In the Body tab of the POST request, copy paste one item from the `json` file.
+  Copy one item from the `json` file and paste it in the Body tab of the POST request.
   ```json
   {
     "first_name": "George R. R.",